Consensys/mythx-docs/docs/source/tools/brownie/index.rst

       --password              The password of your MythX account --help -h               Display this message

-    Use analyze to submit your project to the MythX API for smart contract security analysis.
+    Use the analyze command to submit your project to the MythX API for smart contract security analysis.

     To authenticate with the MythX API, it is recommended that you provide the MythX JWT access token.
 It can be obtained on the MythX dashboard